kad99kev/kad99kev/README.md

 I am a first-year PhD student in the School of Computer Science at the University of Galway.

-I am working optimisation techniques for solar PV generation using deep learning.
+I am working on optimising building control systems and problems using deep reinforcement learning.

 - [Twitter](https://twitter.com/kad99kev)
 - [LinkedIn](https://www.linkedin.com/in/kevlyn-kadamala/)